israel77-1995/Nocta-system/docs/archive/READ.md

 * Clinician review UI with one-tap accept/push to EHR (FHIR-compatible)
 * Audit logging, consent capture, and RBAC

+## Suggested Tech Stack

+(You said you want Java in the backend — this stack integrates Java where it makes sense.)

 **Client / Edge**

 * React Native (mobile clinician app) or Progressive Web App (PWA)